mvolkmann/blog/src/meteor.md

 Meteor can use packages from npm and from its own package repository called "Atmosphere".
 Atmosphere contains packages that are specific to Meteor.
+These are referred to as "Isopacks" because they are typically isomorphic, meaning that the code can run on the client or server.

 To see the available packages in Atmosphere, browse {% aTargetBlank 'https://atmospherejs.com/', 'atmosphere.com' %}.